Japanese Carpentry: Tool Packing List

 Or any other size chisels you already have.

 See Kurashige for examples of slick chisels, a type of long neck chisel usually around 400mm+ in length.
 These can be struck with a hammer or used to pare by simply pushing the blade.
-I own one of the Sukemaru slick chisels and can recommend it specifically.
+I own several of the Sukemaru slick chisels and can recommend them specifically.

 Japanese Woodworking Tool Shops